jjuran/metamage_1/v/vlib/vlib/README.md

 `calc.*`:  Defines `calc()`, which evaluates a pure binary operation (i.e. without side effects or dependence on run-time state other than its operands).

-Level 7
+Level 6
 -------

 `init.*`:  Defines `define()`, which installs a function as a constant in the symbol table, and `install_basic_symbols()`.

 `eval.*`:  Defines `eval()`, which evaluates a binary operation.

-Level 8
+Level 7
 -------

 `parse.*`:  Defines `parse()`, which parses the text of a program into an expression tree.

 `execute.*`:  Defines `execute()`, which evaluates an expression tree and returns the result.

-Level 9
+Level 8
 -------

 `interpret.*`:  Defines `interpret()`, which parses and executes a program and reports any errors.